tayganr/purviewlab/modules/module03.md

 ## :tada: Summary

-This module provided an overview of how to search, browse, and update an asset.
+This module provided an overview of how to search, browse, and update assets.